Sustainable Separation Solutions Laboratory @ IISc

 Solvent recovery using pervaporation

 Pervaporation is a membrane technology in which certain species in the liquid feed effectively evaporate through the membrane due to the vacuum pressure applied on the permeate side (using a vacuum pump), and the membrane’s selectivity in favour of the permeating components.
 Consequently, the separation is determined by a combination of the vapor-liquid equilibrium characteristics at the operating conditions and the membrane’s selectivity behaviour.
 Due to the role of membrane selectivity in allowing selective evaporation, pervaporation is particularly useful for breaking azeotropes, which is traditionally done by extractive distillation, azeotropic distillation, pressure swing distillation, or solvent dehydration using molecular sieves.
 These conventional techniques suffer from several drawbacks such as complexity, contamination of the final products by a third solvent, and relatively high energy requirement.
 Pervaporation is currently used at the industry-scale for applications such as ethanol dehydration during the synthesis of biofuels and various chemicals, breaking other azeotropes such as ethanol-ETBE (in the petrochemical industry) and isopropyl alcohol-water (in the food processing and pharmaceutical industries), as well as for the removal of volatile organic compounds from waste water.
 In our group, we are exploring pervaporation for various new industrial applications relevant to the pharmaceutical industry and biofuel synthesis.
+We model systems comprising stand-alone pervaporation, pervaporation-distillation hybrids, and traditional enhanced distillation (extractive distillation, azeotropic distillation, pressure swing distillation) for a given application and propose the techno-economically optimized system design for industrial applications.
+Our pervaporation modeling is aided by our experimental results, which provide values for modeling parameters.

 Purification of extracted phytochemicals using membrane processes